Clisson et Eugénie: Synopsis

 Clisson, a heroic revolutionary French soldier, but tired of war, meets and falls for Eugénie at a public bath.
 Retiring from the military, Clisson and Eugénie marry and raise several children within an idyllic countryside retreat, but war returns and Clisson feels compelled to serve his country.
-Unfortunately, Clisson is injured in battle and Berville, a comrade sent to reassure Eugénie but who seduces her instead, stops sending Clisson letters.
+Unfortunately, Clisson is injured in battle and Berville, a comrade sent to reassure Eugénie, seduces her instead, and she stops sending Clisson letters.
 Heartbroken at the end of his marriage, Clisson then sends off one final letter to his unfaithful wife and her new lover before deliberately engineering his death at the front of an armed charge toward the enemy.

 Some observers have claimed that Napoleon was influenced by the work of Jean-Jacques Rousseau, particularly La Nouvelle Héloïse (1761), and Goethe's The Sorrows of Young Werther (1774).